-By December 23 he was experiencing nausea, wouldn’t eat, his gums were so swollen his teeth were obscured and he was lethargic.
+By December 23, Alex was experiencing nausea, wouldn’t eat, his gums were so swollen that you couldn't see his teeth.
 It was a dramatic decline.
-His parents did a little online research and feared that his symptoms were an indication of leukemia.

-Alex has had a smile on his face throughout his brutal chemotherapy regimen.
+Throughout his journey, Alex has amazed doctors with his strength and resilience.
+He kept a smile on his face throughout his brutal chemotherapy regimen.